SandeshBro-ux/Freeytzone/README.md

 - requests
 - selenium
 - webdriver-manager
-- Chrome/Chromium and ChromeDriver (installed by build script)
+- ChromeDriver and headless Chrome (auto-installed by build script)

 ## Deployment on Render